Remote Learning

 The current Government advice for high quality remote learning explains that it should be available on several platforms.
 All content that the school shares with students at home, can be accessed on a range of IT hardware which includes desktop computers, laptops, tablets and mobile phones with large display screens.

-We have recently discovered that all content for Office 365 including email and Teams is also available on the PS4 and X Box.
+All content for Office 365 including email and Teams is also available on the PS4 and X Box.
 A short video via the link below explains how to do this:

 https://www.youtube.com/watch?v=yTQSsxqdhmY